karlkfi/kpt-config-sync/docs/user/quickstart.md

-# GKE Policy Management Quickstart
+# CSP Configuration Management Quickstart

-This quickstart shows a step-by-step guide to install GKE Policy Management on Kubernetes clusters and create and synchronize hierarchical policies from a Git repository.
+This quickstart shows a step-by-step guide to install CSP Configuration Management on Kubernetes clusters and create and synchronize hierarchical policies from a Git repository.